adamcarrier/adamcarrier-forestry-site/README.md

 # Personal site Forestry.io theme

 Hi there!
-This repo contains the template files for my personal [Forestry.io](https://forestry.io/) site at [AdamCarrier.com](AdamCarrier.com).
+This repo contains the template files for my personal [Forestry.io](https://forestry.io/) site at [AdamCarrier.com](https://adamcarrier.com/).
 It uses a [hugo](https://gohugo.io) theme based on the [Jekyll](http://jekyllrb.com) theme of the same name.
 Just seemed like a good starting theme.

+FWIW, my personal site is deployed and hosted by [Netlify](https://www.netlify.com/).

 ### Props to the Author